allenai/comb_dist_direct_relex/README.md

-# relation_extraction
-Combining Distant and Direct Supervision for Neural Relation Extraction
+# Combining Distant and Direct Supervision for Neural Relation Extraction